Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 4

+* From here on out, check the TV every single day to reveal the next day's weather so that you can plan accordingly.
+(For example, if you are fishing at the mountain lake and you know that it will not rain on the next day, you can safely leave your fishing pole in the chest at the end of the day.)
 * Water.
 * If you do not have 150 wood, chop up to 150 wood.
 (Remember to take your Scythe while chopping to clear grass.)
   * This is because we will need 2 more chests and a scarecrow over the next 2 days.